ajakef/gemlog/demo/README.md

 ## create an inventory of all sensors used in this project--may cause warnings
 inv = gemlog.make_gem_inventory('station_info.txt', coords, response)
 inv.write('NM_inventory.xml', format='STATIONXML')

+## write a kml file you can open in Google Earth or other GIS
+## this only has station-level precision; locations are not given their own points
+inv.write('NM_inventory.kml', format = 'KML')
 ```
 When validating the stationXML file using the [IRIS stationXML Validator](https://github.com/iris-edu/StationXML-Validator/), it should pass with no errors but probably with common warnings related to response units case.